22 Parkside

-22 Parkside (also the Rogers House) is a residential property in Wimbledon, London, designed in 1967 by British architect Richard Rogers and his then wife, Su Rogers, and built in 1968–70.
+22 Parkside (also known as the Rogers House or Wimbledon House) is a residential property in Wimbledon, London, designed in 1967 by British architect Richard Rogers and his then wife, Su Rogers, and built in 1968–70.
 The house is located at 22 Parkside, Wimbledon, south-west London, near Wimbledon Common.
 Since 22 February 2013, it has been a Grade II* listed building.
 In 2015 the building was renovated and donated to the Harvard Graduate School of Design, after Richard Rogers failed to sell the building.

 Introduction

 22 Parkside on the A219 is a single-storey house designed in 1967 for Rogers' parents (Dr. William Nino and Dada Rogers) by Rogers and his then wife, Su.
 Set in a narrow plot of woodland just opposite Wimbledon Common, the house was built in 1968–70.
 It is a notable early example of Rogers' work.
 The house was adapted and extended by Rogers' son Ab, who moved into the house with his family in 1998.
 In 2015 Richard Rogers donated the house to the Harvard Graduate School of Design.
 It was renovated by architect Philip Gumuchdjian, who restored it to its original design.
 Harvard Graduate School of Design use the building as part of a residency programme that host students.